Check out our drought tolerant plant gallery....establish before summer and say goodbye to watering!

 What to plant

-• Choose drought resistant plants that can tolerate dry conditions, so you don’t need a lot of water to keep them alive during summer.
+• Choose drought tolerant plants that can resist dry conditions, so you don’t need a lot of water to keep them alive during summer.
 For some ideas, visit the smart water plant gallery.
 Young drought tolerant plants do need some care but once they have fully developed root systems they can survive long periods without water.

 • Native plants are naturally suited to our climate and require less watering.
 Talk to your local garden centre about the most suitable plants for your regional climate, environment and soil type.